Washington Square Park is a real treat. Artists

-and a motley crew of New York characters fill the small park in
+and a motley crew of New York characters (including sometimes Dr. V) fill the small park in

 pleasant weather.
 Warm weekend days are especially active.

 Walk into the park toward the arch and then stroll

 Then exit the park and go south on LaGuardia

 Turn right on Bleecker Street with its small